Morton Schindel and Weston Woods

 No commentary on Weston Woods can be complete without discussing the contributions of director Gene Deitch, who Schindel had met during the latter’s tenure with CBS as creative director of the "Tom Terrific" black and white minimalist cartoon episodes shown on the ‘Captain Kangaroo’ television series.
 Both Tom and wonderdog Manfred, were drawn with as little elaboration as possible, their occasionally transparency allowing the few scenic images in the image to show through their bodies.
 Deitch was never able to acquire the budget needed for producing the cartoon in color, and was unceremoniously dropped in 1958.
 In 1959, having been hired as an independent animation director for a studio located in Prague, he was hired by Schindel at Weston Woods to direct efforts utilizing Czech animators in the state-run Kratky studio, whose production manager, Zdenka Najmanová, Deitch would eventually marry.
 In Prague, Deitch fell in love his colleague and the city, and remained there, transforming over twenty picture books into film.
 Among them were Maurice Sendak’s Where the Wild Things Are (1973), which took over five years to complete, featured a musique-concrète score by written and performed by Deitch himself.

 Morton Schindel sold Weston Woods Films to Scholastic Incorporated in 1996 to devote his time to the non-profit Weston Woods Institute which he founded in 1983 to promote innovative cultural education for children.
 As of this writing, 16mm films are still being sold from the Scholastic Weston Woods catalogue.
-Gene Deitch and Zdenka Deitchova continue to work, play, and love, in Prague.
+Gene Deitch and Zdenka Deitchova continue to work in Prague.

 In June, 2001, Mort Schindel visited us at the AFA for a screening of several of his films and to meet our audience.